openshift/enhancements/enhancements/storage/csi-driver-install.md

 ### Expected workflow as default driver:

-When these drivers become mandatory part of Openshift cluster, we need to install them by default.
-This section in general only applies to drivers which want to be enabled by default in Openshift installation.
+When these drivers become mandatory part of OpenShift cluster, we need to install them by default.
+This section in general only applies to drivers which want to be enabled by default in OpenShift installation.

 1. CVO installs cluster-storage-operator.
 2. cluster-storage-operator detects cloudprovider on which cluster is running(lets say EBS).